India is a land of festivals.

 In the commemoration of this event, people burn Holika on the eve of Dulhandi.
 They also burn koki (sweet roti) which is tied to a thread.
 The Koki burns, but the thread doesn’t.
 This is symbolic of the immortality of the soul.

 The real Holi signifies the burning of vices, evils etc. that are deep-rooted in souls.
 These vices cause conflicts, enmity etc. among people, in the society, and between countries.
 Thus, what we need to do now at this crucial time is to burn our old vices.

-This is followed by the main festival of Holi which is played with colors.
-In spiritual parlance, God, who is the Ocean of Knowledge, Purity, Peace, Love, Happiness, Bliss, and Power, puts on us the colors of these virtues and makes us embodiments of these virtues.
+This is followed by the main festival of Holi which is played with colours.
+In spiritual parlance, God, who is the Ocean of Knowledge, Purity, Peace, Love, Happiness, Bliss, and Power, puts on us the colours of these virtues and makes us embodiments of these virtues.
 Holi also inspires us to become holy.
 That is, to have pure thoughts.

 God Shiva further reveals that Holi is also symbolic of putting an end to the past as thinking about it is of no use.

 God first bestows knowledge that we are souls.
 This shifts our outlook towards others.
 Instead of looking at the name, fame, skin color, and caste of others, we see them as pure beings.

 God also colours us with peace, and makes us peaceful.
 Peace is our original nature.

 The colour of Love reminds us that we should love all.

 Likewise, the colour of happiness removes all our sorrow.
 This is the real happiness derived from God’s Company.